EternityForest/hardlinep2p/DrayerDBSpec.md

 Payload

 ## Payload protocol
-The payload is a JSON object that can have the following keys
+The payload is a JSON object that can have the following keys.

+When we get a NEW record, we send it to all other peers.
+However, if we and a peer ar using the same physical DB, the record will never be new, because they would have put it in the shared DB before sending.

+Implementions must detect this, and always forward all records arriving from our own nodeID to other nodes, as we explicitly support multiple nodes sharing one sqlite database while using the protocol for IPC

 ### records